-Corneal abrasion: Treatment of a scratched eye
+Corneal abrasion: Symptoms and treatment of a scratched eye

 In addition to being painful, a scratched cornea makes your eye more susceptible to infection.
 So it's important that you see your eye doctor or visit an A&E Department in hospital or emergency walk in centre as soon as possible if you suspect you have a corneal abrasion.